robcarver17/skipperman/docs/registration_editing_help.md

 ## Ignored warnings

 Warnings that have been ignored appear here.
 You can 'unignore' them by clicking the checkbox and pressing `Save changes to warnings`.

+# Quick reports

+If you choose the 'quick report' option in the menu, you can run a [roll call report](roll_call_help.md).
+This report will run with the printing options currently set up and they **will not be published to the public**.
+If you want to change the report settings, go to the relevant part of the [reports menu.](reporting_help.md).